fightlesliefigt/HEEGNet/README.md

 `nets` A folder containing the HEEGNet hybrid hyperbolic deep learning framework.

-`Geometry`, `hsssw`, `lib`  three folders contain hyperbolic space operations.
-'Geometry' defines hyperbolic neural networks, 'hsssw' defines optimal transport on the hyperbolic manifold, and `lib` defines the Lorentz batch normalization operation.
+`Geometry`, `hsssw`, `lib`  three folders contain hyperbolic space operations. `lib` defines hyperbolic neural networks, 'hsssw' defines optimal transport on the hyperbolic manifold, and 'Geometry' defines the Lorentz batch normalization operation.

 `pretrained_models` A folder containing the pretrained model for the source domains of the Faced dataset, enabling immediate source-free unsupervised domain adaptation to validate reported results.

-## Requirements
+More detail instructions  are described in the `demo.ipynb` notebook.

+## Prepare the python virtual environment

 All dependencies are managed with the `conda` package manager.
 Please follow the user guide to [install](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) `conda`.